 Scotts Miracle Gro Adds 4,000 sq. ft and 50 new jobs

-November 2018 - Scotts Miracle Gro Company is expecting a 30% increase in production volume due to a over 4,000 sq. ft. expansion.
-“We produce 70% of the liquid products for Scotts and next year we will produce over 95%” said Leslie Malinski, Director of Liquid Operations.
-The company plans on strengthening their existing supply chain model, improving efficiency and cash flow by moving all their liquid production to the Fort Madison facility.
+November 2018 - Scotts Miracle Gro Company is expecting a 30% increase in production volume due to an over 4,000 sq. ft. expansion.
+“We produce 70% of the liquid products for Scotts and next year we will produce over 95%,” said Leslie Malinski, Director of Liquid Operations.
+The company plans on strengthening its existing supply chain model, improving efficiency and cash flow by moving all their liquid production to the Fort Madison facility.

 This expansion also is adding new jobs to the area.
 “Because of the expansion, we will add 40-50 full-time jobs and we will add another 50 seasonal jobs and we hope it leads to future growth,” Malinski said.